Jose Abad Santos Avenue: History

 Jose Abad Santos Avenue traces its roots to the pre-colonial period.
-The Kapampangan empire expanded their trade throughout Central Luzon, but were forced to create roads adjacent to the Pampanga River.
-Since Nueva Ecija, Bulacan, and Rizal (including cities now part of Metro Manila) were readily accessible because the road networks to those locations existed, the empire could not access the provinces of Zambales and Bataan.
+The Kapampangan empire expanded their trade throughout Central Luzon but were forced to create roads adjacent to the Pampanga River.
+Since Nueva Ecija, Bulacan, and Manila were readily accessible because the road networks to those locations existed, the empire could not access the provinces of Zambales and Bataan.
 Through the years, they developed land tracks accessible by foot and small wagons pulled by horses.

 When the Spanish colonials came in the Philippines, they developed the road built by the old empire.
 They widened the road, constructed wooden bridges, and connected it to Olongapo, a very vital location which enabled them to easily access Subic Bay, the site of their naval base.

 When the Americans came, they paved the Olongapo Gapan Road and constructed concrete bridges.
 The longest is the one that traverses the Pampanga River.
 These actions enabled them to connect their Clark Air Base and their Naval Base in Subic Bay.
 Greater improvements on the road were made in this period.